Mort648/Fault-Tolerance-Control-of-UAV-/README.md

-#Fault-Tolerant Control of UAVs
+Fault-Tolerant Control of UAVs

-This project focuses on the simulation and analysis of fault-tolerant control mechanisms in Unmanned Aerial Vehicles (UAVs).
-The system models UAV flight dynamics, introduces actuator and sensor faults, and evaluates the performance of PID-based fault-tolerant control strategies under different operating conditions.

-The objective of this project is to improve UAV stability, reliability, and control performance during fault scenarios through simulation-based analysis.

-Features
-UAV flight dynamics modeling
-Sensor and actuator fault simulation
-PID-based control system
-Fault detection and tolerance analysis
-Performance comparison under normal and faulty conditions Python-based simulation environment
-Technologies Used
-Python
-NumPy
-Matplotlib
-Control System Libraries
-Applications
-Autonomous aerial systems
-Reliable UAV navigation
-Aerospace control systems
-Fault diagnosis and recovery systems
+This project presents the simulation and analysis of fault-tolerant control mechanisms in Unmanned Aerial Vehicles (UAVs) using Python-based modeling and control techniques.
+The system models UAV flight dynamics and evaluates the behavior of the UAV under both normal and faulty operating conditions.
+PID-based controllers are implemented to regulate altitude and angular stability while maintaining controlled flight performance.
+The project introduces actuator fault conditions by simulating partial motor failure and analyzes the effect of these faults on UAV stability, tracking accuracy, and overall system performance.
+A fault-tolerant control (FTC) strategy is implemented to compensate for motor degradation by redistributing thrust and reducing instability during fault scenarios.
+The simulation compares UAV performance with and without FTC using graphical analysis of altitude and angle responses over time.
+The project demonstrates how robust control strategies can improve the reliability, safety, and operational stability of autonomous aerial systems under failure conditions.
+The simulation environment is developed using Python, NumPy, and Matplotlib, providing a simplified yet effective framework for studying UAV control systems, fault detection, and fault recovery mechanisms in aerospace applications.